-Poaching has declined to manageable levels since 2008 due to the formation of a large wellmanaged community ranger force.
+Poaching has declined to manageable levels since 2008 due to the formation of a large well-managed community ranger force.

+Issue 4: Drought

-Issue 4: Climate Change and Climate change mainstreamingClimate change effects have continued to manifest themselves through rising frequency and severity of drought, which has a direct impact on livelihoods of the local pastoralist community.
+Climate change effects have continued to manifest themselves through rising frequency and severity of drought, which has a direct impact on livelihoods of the local pastoralist community.
 For instance, the 2009 drought was far more severe than in the 1970s due to the restricted space and pasture available tolivestock and wildlife.
 Over 95 percent of the wildebeest, 60 percent of the zebra and cattle, and a quar- ter of the elephants died in the course of six months.
-Wildebeest numbers dropped to 200 and would unlikely have recovered without the immigration of herds from Tsavo West and Ngaserai in TanzaniaRecent drought 2022 had a devastating impact on livestock and wildlife in Amboseli Ecosystem.
-It resulted in death of livestock and wildlife due to lack of pasture, as wildlife migrated into community land and livestock moved into wildlife zones in search of pasture.
-There is need to incorportate climate change issues in the various programmes in order to ensure that the matters are addressed at the earliest possible time.
+Wildebeest numbers dropped to 200 and would unlikely have recovered without the immigration of herds from Tsavo West and Ngaserai in Tanzania.